Mental Health Facilities Harrison County, WV

 United Summit Center

-United Summit Center is a mental health clinic in Harrison County, West Virginia, located at 6 Hospital Plaza, 26301 zip code.
-United Summit Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-United Summit Center provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-United Summit Center also supports people requiring dual diagnosis treatment.
-Some other services provided by United Summit Center include assertive community treatment, suicide prevention services and case management.
+United Summit Center is a mental health clinic in Harrison County, West Virginia, located at 37 Elizabeth Drive, 26452 zip code.
+United Summit Center offers telemedicine/telehealth and outpatient treatment.
+United Summit Center provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Some other services provided by United Summit Center include case management, family psychoeducation and assertive community treatment.

 Learn More